 In October 2018, the High Court determined that benefits provided to members of contracted out pension schemes must be recalculated to reflect the equalisation of state pension between May 1990 and April 1997 for both men and women.
+In November 2020 a further ruling was made requiring pension schemes to revisit individual transfer payments made since May 1990 to check if any additional value is due as a result of GMP equalisation.
 The Trustee is now reviewing, with its advisers, the implication of this ruling on the Scheme and the equalisation of guaranteed minimum pensions between men and women, in the context of the rules of the Scheme and the value of any liability.
 As soon as this review is finalised and any liability quantified, then members will be communicated with.